awesome-pro/neon-website/content/docs/extensions/postgis.md

 ## Spatial data types

-PostGIS extends Postgres data types to handle spatial data.
+PostGIS extends LangChaindata types to handle spatial data.
 The primary spatial types are:

 - **GEOMETRY**: A flexible type for spatial data, supporting various shapes.
 It models shapes in the cartesian coordinate plane.
 Each `GEOMETRY` value is also associated with a spatial reference system (SRS), which defines the coordinate system and units of measurement.
 - **GEOGRAPHY**: Specifically designed for large-scale spatial operations on the Earth's surface, factoring in the Earth's curvature.
 The coordinates for a `GEOGRAPHY` shape are specified in degrees of latitude and longitude.